 The problem with most platforms: They aren't designed to prepare students for the multilingual world of the 21st century!
 Listening activities are hard to find in any of the language teaching materials, no matter what publisher or foreign language you are looking at.
 And speaking activities?
 Forget it!
 If I hadn't turned half of my writing activities into partner activities in the classroom, my students would have hardly had a chance to speak at all.

-That's why SmartClass is such a game changer.
+That's why SmartClass is such a game-changer.
 Not only are the activities fun, engaging, and authentic, they also focus on all FOUR skills, with a heavy focus on speaking and listening.
-All activities (available in English, German, and Spanish right now) are integrated in the SmartClass platform, ready to be assigned to students.
+All activities (available in English, German, and Spanish right now) are integrated into the SmartClass platform, ready to be assigned to students.
 Whether they are working on individual activities in the classroom, at home, or in a hybrid model, students are constantly challenged by listening to audio files or having to respond to questions and prompts in recordings, that are submitted to the teacher for review.
-The AI supported Pronunciation activities are even automatically graded and provide instant feedback to students, without needing teacher input or review.
+The AI-supported Pronunciation activities are even automatically graded and provide instant feedback to students, without needing teacher input or review.

 Curious about how this works?
 Watch these short videos explaining some of the main recording and pronunciation functions in the SmartClass HUB, or read this post about all 19 different activity templates that are possible in the SmartClass HUB.